MicrosoftDocs/well-architected/well-architected/operational-excellence/tradeoffs.md

 > :::image type="icon" source="../_images/trade-off.svg"::: **Tradeoff: Increased resource spending.** A major cost driver for a workload is the cost of its resources.
 Deploying fewer resources, right-sizing resources, and reducing consumption generally helps keep costs low.

-- Implementing safe deployment practices, even if the changes are relatively small, can lead to an increase in the number of resources concurrently deployed.
+- Implementing safe deployment practices, even if the changes are relatively small, can lead to an increase in the number of resources that are concurrently deployed.
 These patterns require the deployment of multiple concurrent instances of the application or infrastructure component so that traffic can be shifted in a controlled way.
 This increase is more pronounced in a workload that uses an immutable infrastructure approach.

 - The team might need to introduce additional workload components in order to implement operationally aligned cloud design patterns or workload automation.
 For example, to support deployment agility, they might add a gateway routing component.
-To support better configuration management, they might add an external configuration store. to support tenant lifecycle events, they might build a control plane.
+To support better configuration management, they might add an external configuration store.
+To support tenant lifecycle events, they might build a control plane.
 These resources also influence the costs of preproduction environments.

 - Increasing the number of preproduction environments to improve the development and testing experience through isolation also increases the number of resources.
 These resources, which aren't used to deliver supply against production demand, increase the cost of the solution.